oidcproxydotnet/OidcProxy.Net/docs/demos/spa-bffs/keycloak/src/readme-keycloak.md

 ![login-settings](readme-images/login-settings.png)

-Once the new client has been created, click on the Credentials tab.
+- Once the new client has been created, click on the Credentials tab.
 Ensure “Client Id and Secret” is selected as the Client Authenticator, and take a copy of the Client Secret.
 This and the Client ID will be needed for the spa+bff configuration.

 ![client-secret](readme-images/client-secret.png)

+- You can now set up one or more users within your Keycloak realm and/or configure an external Identity Provider if you have not done so already.

 Proceed with the instructions described in [readme.md](readme.md).